China & Hong Kong

 Bilateral relations between Victoria and China continue to strengthen.
 Victoria and Jiangsu Province enjoy a sister-state relationship, and there is also a sister-city relationship between the city of Melbourne and Tianjin.

-The Victorian Government looks forward to continuing to foster a mutually beneficial relationship with China, a new Victorian Government Business Office has been set up in Beijing.
+The Victorian Government looks forward to continuing to foster a mutually beneficial relationship with China through its representatives in Shanghai, Beijing, Nanjing, Chengdu and Hong Kong.

 Victoria’s major investors from China